Wurst-Imperium/WurstClient.net/wiki/Commands/spammer/index.md

 title: .spammer Command
 layout: wiki
 ---
-Changes the delay of Spammer or spams spam from a file.
-Delay means the time Spammer waits between sending messages.
-Spam files can be created and saved with the [Spammer Mod]().
+Changes the delay of Spammer (the time Spammer waits between sending messages) or loads a WSPAM script.

 ## Syntax
-`.spammer delay <delay_in_ms>`
+- `.spammer delay <delay>` sets the delay to the given amount of milliseconds.

-`.spammer spam <file>` spams the given file.
-This works without the file extension.
+- `.spammer spam <file>` spams the given file.
+This works without the `.wspam` file extension.